 Belinda is a Lecturer in Statistics at the University of South Australia.
 She has many years of experience in statistical methods, with research interests ranging from environmental projects with the EPA, through to social network analysis and modelling communications over the Internet.
 Belinda loves drawing insights from data and applying them to real world and believes the more data the better.
 An avid animal and nature lover, Belinda has focused much of her research on air quality pollution modelling and the environmental impact of ENSO and when travelling she has made it to far-flung places including Iceland, The Faroe Islands and Greenland, taking a walk on the polar ice cap.
 Belinda is excited to be part of the Discovery Circle research group but hasn’t yet explained to her cat Tyke that the research group is not all about her.
 Find out more about Belinda on her staff webpage at the University of South Australia.

 Hayley is the Discovery Circle project officer.
 Hayley has a PhD in Conservation Psychology which investigated how Psychology can be used to encourage sustainable behaviours in the general public.
 Previous research projects have investigated human-animal interactions with the Cheetah at Monarto Zoo, and studies during the drought encouraging people to have shorter showers.
-Personally, Hayley is an animal-lover and has a strong interest in sustainability and animal welfare.
+Personally, Hayley is an animal-lover and has a strong interest in sustainable living and animal welfare.
 She loves spending time in her garden and vegetable patch, with her rescued furkids (cats and dogs), cooking, and eating!

 Annette is working as a research assistant on the Discovery Circle’s little corella project.
 Annette has a PhD in Environmental Science, which examined the ecology and conservation of Fiji’s plant-visiting bats.
 Apart from crawling through guano-filled caves, sampling kava, and catching critically endangered monkey-faced bats in cloud forests, the project involved close engagement and collaboration with traditional land managers and conservation managers.
 Personally, Annette enjoys time at the beach with her children and trying to be a good gardener.